webdevsuperfast/amazed-blog-so-widgets/README.md

 ## Building

-This will compile CSS through [PostCSS](https://postcss.org/) using [TailwindCSS](https://tailwindcss.com/).
+This will compile CSS using [TailwindCSS](https://tailwindcss.com/) CLI.
 It watches changes and rebuilds the CSS file accordingly.

 1. Install [NodeJS](https://nodejs.org).
-2. Browse to plugin folder.
+2. Browse to plugin folder or clone the git repository.
 3. Change the development site URL under `scripts > watch` in `package.json` to e.g. `https://boilerplate.ddev.site`.
 4. Run `npm install` & `npm run build`.